djangocon/2024.djangocon.eu/djangocon_2024/content/talks/cfp/0cfp.md

 It's a new year.
 What better way to start it than submitting your talk or workshop for **DjangoCon Europe 2024**, in beautiful **Vigo, Spain?**

-The **Call for Proposals (CFP)** is open now, and will be until midnight on February 29th.
+The **Call for Proposals (CFP)** is open now, and will be until 23:59 (UTC) on February 29th.
 That's two whole months, but you don't have to leave it to the last minute:

 [DjangoCon Europe 2024, Vigo CFP](https://pretalx.evolutio.pt/djangocon-europe-2024/cfp)